maredios/AI-predicting-a-film-s-rating/README.md

 `f0` means the feature at index 0 in your feature list.

-You map each `"fX"` to its real name, sort them, and save as CSV.
+You map each `"fX"` to its real name, sort themand save as CSV.

 Metric used: **gain**
 → “How much this feature reduced loss in the trees”.